QAForce/UIAutomation/README.md

 # UIAutomation
-A UI automation tool which is built in command-based architecture on windows console platform
+A web UI automation tool which is built in command-based architecture on windows console platform

 Why I built this tool!?
 In my department, the backgroud of our QA members are almost lack of coding ability.